Armenia freezes participation in Russia-led security bloc - Prime Minister | Law-Order

 Armenia freezes participation in Russia-led security bloc - Prime Minister

+Pashinyan also said that Azerbaijan, with which Armenia has fought two wars over the past three decades, was not adhering to the principles needed to clinch a long-term peace treaty, and suggested Azerbaijan was preparing to launch another attack.
+Baku on Friday called Pashinyan's allegations unfounded and accused him of stirring up regional tension and of damaging the peace process.

-Pashinyan told France 24 television that the CSTO pact, dominated by Russia, had failed Armenia.
+Pashinyan told France 24 television that the CSTO bloc, which is dominated by Russia, and the treaty underpinning it, had failed Armenia.
 "The Collective Security Treaty has not fulfilled its objectives as far as Armenia is concerned, particularly in 2021 and 2022.
 And we could not let that happen without taking notice," Pashinyan said through an interpreter.

 "We have now in practical terms frozen our participation in this treaty.
 As for what comes next, we shall have to see."
-He said there was no discussion for the moment of closing a Russian base in Armenia.
+But he said there was no discussion for now about closing a Russian base in Armenia.
 That was subject to different treaties.

 Azerbaijan recovered swathes of territory in 2020 in the second war over the disputed territory of Nagorno-Karabakh, populated mainly by ethnic Armenians but internationally recognised as part of Azerbaijan.
-Last year, Azerbaijan's military took control of the territory, prompting most of its residents to leave for Armenia.
+Azerbaijan's military took full control of the territory last year, prompting most of its residents to leave for Armenia.

 Aliyev has also raised the issue of determining control of ethnic enclaves on both sides of the border.
 Pashinyan and Aliyev have discussed moves towards a peace treaty at several meetings, including discussions last week at the Munich Security Conference.